waggle-sensor/sage-mcp/docs/CUSTOM_FUNCTIONS.md

 ## Overview

-The SAGE MCP server is built using [FastMCP](https://github.com/jlowin/fastmcp), which makes it easy to add custom Model Context Protocol (MCP) tools.
+The Sage MCP server is built using [FastMCP](https://github.com/jlowin/fastmcp), which makes it easy to add custom Model Context Protocol (MCP) tools.
 You can extend the server with:

 - **Custom data analysis functions**
 - **Specialized sensor data processing**